 A crisis is a situation in which a person's coping mechanisms are no longer working.
 By definition, it is a highly unpleasant emotional state.
 The nature of a crisis can be highly subjective and personal, and its severity can range from mild to life-threatening.
 But regardless of its nature, a crisis should always be taken seriously and responded to as swiftly as possible.
 When a person is in a state of emotional crisis, you might see or hear the following:

-If someone you know is exhibiting some of the above behaviors-particularly if you believe there exists imminent danger that the person might harm either him/herself or someone else - you should immediately call for assistance (on campus, call UTPD at 512-471-4441; off campus, call 911).
-If you are unsure how to respond to the situation, call the Behavior Concerns and COVID-19 Advice Line at 512-232-5050.
+If someone you know is exhibiting some of the above behaviors-particularly if you believe there exists imminent danger that the person might harm either themself or someone else - you should immediately call for assistance (on campus, call UTPD at 512-471-4441; off campus, call 911).
+If you are unsure how to respond to the situation, call the Behavior Concerns Advice Line at 512-232-5050.

 You should not take it upon yourself to approach someone who is highly agitated or violent or decide by yourself what is in the person's best interests.
 For your safety - as well as that of others and the person in distress - those decisions should be left to trained professionals.